 Since we’re on the subject, we’d be remiss not to mention three terms that are often used incorrectly, but as a designer these words are a crucial component of your vocabulary.
 If a color is made lighter by adding white, the result is called a tint.
 If black is added, the darker version is called a shade.
 And if gray is added, the result is a different tone.
 Got it?
 Good.
 Now let’s take what we’ve learned and see how it applies when put into design action with fashion designer Jamie Lau.

-In a post Jamie wrote for the Spoonflower blog back in 2013, Jamie Lau’s Dress Project: Color Palette and Textile Design Inspiration, she explains how the inspiration for her wedding colors came from an idea to have an ombré red velvet and white cake design, reminiscent of paint chips.
+In a post Jamie wrote for the Spoonflower blog about her dress project, she explains how the inspiration for her wedding colors came from an idea to have an ombré red velvet and white cake design, reminiscent of paint chips.
 The result is a stunning, sophisticated monochromatic color palette that pulls together the entire event.

 Take a peek at more photos and commentary from Jamie’s handmade wedding, which was featured on Martha Stewart Weddings back in 2013.